toycor/cosanta-core/doc/init.md

 1. Service User
 ---------------------------------

-All three Linux startup configurations assume the existence of a "dashcore" user and group.
+All three Linux startup configurations assume the existence of a "cosantacore" user and group.
 They must be created before attempting to use these scripts.
 The OS X configuration assumes cosantad will be set up for the current user.